 The articles of incorporation provide that the board of Directors (the "Board") of the Corporation consist of a minimum of three (3) Directors.
 The number of Directors of the Corporation has previously been set at eight (8).
-The nominating committee of the Board annually assesses the competence and skills of individuals and recommends nominees for election to the Board for consideration and approval.
+The Board annually assesses the competence and skills of individuals and recommends nominees for election to the Board for consideration and approval.
 The nominees are, in the opinion of the Board, well qualified to act as Directors for the coming year.
 Each nominee has established his eligibility and willingness to serve as Director, if elected.
 Each duly elected Director will hold office until the next annual meeting of Shareholders or until a successor is duly elected, unless his or her office is earlier vacated in accordance with the articles of the Corporation.

-To the knowledge of the Corporation, no Director is, or has been in the last ten (10) years, a Director or executive officer of an issuer that, while that person was acting in that capacity: (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days; (b) was subject to an event that resulted, after that person ceased to be a Director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days; or (c) within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets other than:
+To the knowledge of the Corporation, no Director standing for re-election or proposed Director is, or has been in the last ten (10) years, a Director or executive officer of an issuer that, while that person was acting in that capacity: (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days; (b) was subject to an event that resulted, after that person ceased to be a Director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days; or (c) within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets other than:

 Daryl Gilbert was a director of Globel Direct, Inc. ("Globel") which was the subject of cease trade orders issued by the Alberta Securities Commission ("ASC") on 22 November 2002 and the British Columbia Securities Commission ("BCSC") on 22 November 2002 for failure to file certain financial statements.
 Globel filed such financial statements and the cease trade orders were removed on 20 December 2002 and 23 December 2002, respectively.
 On 12 June 2007, Globel was granted protection from its creditors by the Court of Queen's Bench of Alberta pursuant to the Companies' Creditors Arrangement Act, which protection expired on 7 December 2007, following which the monitor was discharged on 12 December 2007 and a receiver/manager was appointed.
 Subject to the completion of matters relating to the wind-up of the administration of the receivership, the receiver was discharged on 3 September 2008.
 Globel has ceased operations, and as a result became the subject of cease trade orders issued by the ASC on 24 September 2008 and the BCSC on 30 September 2008 for failure to file certain disclosure documents.
-In October 2008, a statement of claim was filed against the officers and directors of Globel by that same lender alleging breach of fiduciary responsibilities leading to the failure of the company.
-This action was not pursued by the claimants, has not received leave of the court to proceed and is currently inactive.

 Gregory Smith was a director of Sportsclick Inc. which was the subject of an order of the Supreme Court of Nova Scotia in July 2009 protecting it from proceedings by creditors pursuant to the Bankruptcy and Insolvency Act and appointed Ernst & Young Inc. as receiver.
+Sportsclick has recently exited from receivership upon winning a court action against a major Canadian chartered bank resulting in the bank relinquishing all claims against the company.